-The promotion of equality, diversity and inclusion concerns all of us and is the responsibility of all members of our community.
-It is expected that everyone contributes to ensure the University continues to be a safe, welcoming and productive environment, where there is equality of opportunity, fostered in an environment of mutual respect and dignity.
+Equality, diversity and inclusion concerns every member of our community.
+At Warwick, it is expected that everyone contributes to ensure the University continues to be a safe, welcoming and productive environment, where there is equality of opportunity, fostered in an environment of mutual respect and dignity.

 Inclusion is engaging the uniqueness and talents, beliefs, backgrounds, capabilities and ways of working of all individuals, joined in a common endeavour, to create a culture of belonging, in which people feel valued and respected.

-For more information go to our dedicated Diversity and Inclusion pages.
+For more information, go to our dedicated Diversity and Inclusion webpages.

-The University of Warwick provides a welcoming and inclusive working and learning environment, recognising and respecting all individuals' differences.
-For all our vacancies, applications from people who identify with any of the Protected Characteristics, such as race/ethnicity, disability or sexual orientation are welcome to apply, as there is a under-representation in our workforce profile.
+We provide a warm and inclusive working and learning environment, recognising and respecting all individuals' differences.
+We welcome applications from people who identify with any of the protected characteristics.

-If you are considering applying for a position at Warwick, and wish to have more information on D&I activities/initiatives or on a particular Staff Network Group, please do not hesitate to contact either Claire (email contact above), who will be happy to respond to your questions.
+If you are considering applying for a position at Warwick, and wish to have more information on D&I activities/initiatives or on a particular staff network group, please do not hesitate to contact Claire Algar (email@example.com), who will be happy to respond to your questions.